cbcrg/benchfam/README.md

 ## 3 - Run BenchFam with NextFlow

-There are still some improvment to do; for now, the path of the files extracted from Pfam-A.full has to be harcoded inside the pipeline.
+There are still some improvement to do; for now, the path of the files extracted from Pfam-A.full has to be harcoded inside the nexflow piepline (benchfam.nf).
 First, you need to get BenchFam from github and have NextFlow installed (step 1).

+### Description of benchfam.nf

 The BenchFam pipeline performs 3 operations:
-- 1_filter_PDB
+- 1_filter_PDB:

 Performs a first layer of filtering of the number of sequences, %id, coverage, etc...and identifies 3D template from the PDB.

-- 2_extract_PDB
+- 2_extract_PDB:

 Performs an extract of the exact part of the structure file corresponding to the sequences within the sequence file.
 It cuts out the 3D structure of each protein and rename the file with an index according to the number of domains within the same PDB file (it is important especially when domains are repeats).

-- 3_align_libraries
+- 3_align_libraries:

 Performs all alignments using a multitude of aligners based on structures or on sequence (e.g. SAP, TMalign, T-Coffee...)

+### Running benchfam.nf

 The command line to run benchfam.nf is: